ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/pagefield.md

 !!! caution "Page Builder"

-    If you create content type with both `ezlandingpage` and `ezuser` Field Types, you will not be redirected to Page Builder after selecting `Edit` or `Create`.
+    If you create content type with both `ezlandingpage` and `ezuser` field types, you aren't redirected to Page Builder after selecting `Edit` or `Create`.
-    This is caused by `ezuser` Field Type which requires separate handling.
-You will be redirected to the standard back office edit or create mode.
+    This is caused by `ezuser` field type which requires separate handling.
+You are redirected to the standard back office edit or create mode.

 ## Layout and zones